-America Movil DexOne
+America Movil

-AT&T Rogers

-Bakcell Sprint Nextel

-Bell Canada Telefonica de Espana
+Bakcell Bell Canada

-BT Telefonica 02 Germany
+AT&T

-Cablevision Telkom South Africa
+Cablevision

-Cellcom Telstra
+Cellcom

-Claro Brazil TELUS
+Claro Brasil

-Clearwire T-Mobile
+Clearwire

-Comcast TIM Brasil
+Comcast

-Deutsche Telekom US Cellular
+Deutsche Telekom

-DIRECTV Verizon Communications

-Elisa VimpelCom
+DexOne DIRECTV Elisa

+Globe Telecom

-Instituto Costarricense de Electricidad Virgin Media
+Instituto Costarricense de Electricidad

-J:COM Vodafone Germany

-Kazakhtelecom Vodafone Netherlands

-KPN Vodafone UK
+J:COM Kazakhtelecom KPN

+Magyar Telekom

-MetroPCS XL Axiata
+MetroPCS

+Mobilicity

+Rogers Communications

+Sprint Nextel

+Telefonica de Espana Telefonica 02 Germany Telkom South Africa

+Telstra TELUS T-Mobile TIM Brasil UPC Netherlands US Cellular

+Verizon Communications

+VimpelCom Virgin Media Vodafone Germany Vodafone Netherlands Vodafone Romania Vodafone UK XL Axiata

 Our business is dependent on a limited number of significant customers, of which AT&T has historically been our largest.
-AT&T accounted for 29% of our revenue in fiscal 2011 and 2010.
-In fiscal 2011, our two next largest customers were Bell Canada and Sprint Nextel, and certain of their subsidiaries, each of which accounted for approximately 10% or more of our revenue in fiscal 2011.
-Revenue from Bell Canada will be negatively affected by a scheduled price reduction under our contract with Bell Canada to be effective in fiscal 2012.
-Aggregate revenue derived from the multiple business arrangements we have with our ten largest customers accounted for approximately 73% of our revenue in fiscal 2011 and 75% of our revenue in fiscal 2010.
+AT&T accounted for 26% of our revenue in fiscal 2012 and 29% in fiscal 2011.
+In fiscal 2012, our two next largest customers were Sprint Nextel and Bell Canada, and certain of their subsidiaries.
+Sprint Nextel accounted for 10% of our revenue in fiscal 2012 and 11% in fiscal 2011, and Bell Canada accounted for less than 10% of our revenue in fiscal 2012 and 10% in fiscal 2011.
+Aggregate revenue derived from the multiple business arrangements we have with our ten largest customers accounted for approximately 69% of our revenue in fiscal 2012 and 73% of our revenue in fiscal 2011.
+In May 2012, AT&T sold a majority stake in its directory business.
+Revenue attributable to this business after the sale has been excluded from the total revenue attributable to AT&T. If all of AT&T's directory business revenue is excluded for periods prior to the sale of its majority stake, AT&T would have accounted for 24% of our revenue in fiscal 2012 and 26% in fiscal 2011.

 The following is a summary of revenue by geographic area.
 Revenue is attributed to geographic region based on the location of the customer:

-2011 2010 2009
+2012 2011 2010

-North America 73.4% 75.8% 75.3%
+North America 69.8% 73.4% 75.8%

-Europe 12.7 11.8 13.8
+Europe 13.6 12.7 11.8

-Rest of the World 13.9 12.4 10.9
+Rest of the World 16.6 13.9 12.4